-Why is diversity and inclusion critical in the workplace in 2022?
+Why is a workplace diversity and inclusion strategy critical in 2024?

-Diverse and inclusive workplaces will see a number of benefits that companies without a clear strategy for an equitable organization may not.
+Companies that take DEI in the workplace seriously will see a number of benefits that companies without a clear workplace diversity and inclusion strategy won’t.
 These include attracting top talent, more innovation, and more revenue.

 Attracting talent

 Diversity and inclusivity are terms that refer to mobility in the workplace.
-Employees want to work for an organization where there is room for advancement.
+Employees want to work for an organization where there is room for advancement, so creating a DEI recruiting strategy is key.

-Initiatives that promote diversity and inclusion in your company signal to others that opportunity is available to all, regardless of background or gender.
-Moreover, employees that work for companies with diversity and inclusivity strategies will be more engaged and less likely to leave.
+Initiatives that promote DEI in the workplace signal to others that opportunity is available to all, regardless of background or gender.
+Moreover, employees that work for companies with diversity and inclusion strategies will be more engaged and less likely to leave.

 Diverse teams produce diverse ideas

 Workplaces should aim to represent the society they operate in, which means having workers from different backgrounds.
 These different perspectives in the workplace can lead to more innovative answers to customers’ problems.
-They present new opportunities for an additional revenue stream.
+DEI initiatives in the workplace present new opportunities for additional revenue streams.

 The data says diverse companies do better